Trump administration to impose crushing sanctions on Iran in defiance of European humanitarian concerns

 The move is likely to further devaluate Iran’s currency, create a liquidity crunch and be viewed in Tehran as a significant escalation, said Esfandyar Batmanghelidj, founder of Bourse & Bazaar, a think tank focused on Iran’s economy.

-The Treasury Department may take measures to permit sales of certain goods with so called “comfort letters” but European officials have doubted their effectiveness.
+The Treasury Department may take measures to permit sales of certain goods with so-called comfort letters, but European officials have doubted their effectiveness.
 “Even clear humanitarian exceptions could only counteract this to a limited extent,” said a senior European official.